seantarogers/SsoWsFederation/README.md

 Interesting areas of code
 ------

-1. Domain specific claims enrichment via the Claims authentication Managers on each RP ensuring the tokens do not become too bloated.
+1. Domain specific claims enrichment via the Claims authentication Managers on each RP.
+These ensure domain concepts do not leak out into the STS and bloat the tokens unecessarily.
-2. Scalable Sign sign out using the realm tracker to only sign you out of sites you have visited.
+2. Scalable Sign sign out using the realm tracker.
+This feature enables the system to only sign a user out of sites that they have actually visited.
+As opposed to an inefficient and unscalable blanket sign out.
-3. And many others!
+3. Many others!